jddunn/MembershipDAO/README.md

 # MembershipDAO
 Smart contract with paid membership access control, basic DAO and banking.
-Note: This is a basic POC concept and does not guard against reentrancy attacks, so it is not recommended to use for production as-is.
+Note: This is a POC concept contract / example, for simplicity's sake it does not separate withdrawal requests from actual withdrawal functionality, and so does not guard against reentrancy attacks.
+It is not recommended to use for production as-is.

 ## Intro